AdaCore/spark2014/docs/ug/gnatprove.rst

 When no data or information flow contract is given on a |SPARK| subprogram,
 |GNATprove| generates precise data and information flow contracts by using
-path-sensitive flow analysis to track data flows in the subprogram body.
+path-sensitive flow analysis to track data flows in the subprogram body:

+ * if a variable is written completely on all paths in a subprogram body, it is considered an output of the subprogram; and
+ * other variables that are written in a subprogram body are considered both inputs and outputs of the subprogram (even if they are not read explicitly, their output value may depend on their input value); and
+ * if a variable is only read in a subprogram body, it is considered an input of the subprogram; and
+ * all outputs are considered to potentially depend on all inputs.

 Case 1: No Abstract State
 ~~~~~~~~~~~~~~~~~~~~~~~~~